ec-europa/europa-component-library/src/website/src/pages/ec/getting-started/index.md

 **These optional CSS have to be called before the main ECL CSS**

 - `ecl-reset.css`: contains some css reset rules, mostly based on normalize.css, with a few custom additions
 - `ecl-ec-default.css`: apply ECL styling to some default HTML tags (links, buttons, table, ...).
-Note that this file is meant to be used in specific cases, the recommanded way to use ECL is still to add corresponding classes to HTML elements
+Note that this file is meant to be used in specific cases, the recommanded way to use ECL is still to add corresponding classes to HTML elements.
+A corresponding print css `ecl-ec-default-print` is also provided.

 <details>
   <summary>SRI hashes for optional files (click to expand)</summary>